joinmarket-webui/jamdocs/docs/software/installation.md

 npm start
 ```

 A browser should automatically be opened on `http://localhost:3000`.

-### Connecting to a remote JoinMarket instance
+### ...running a remote JoinMarket instance

 Do all the same steps as in [Connecting to a local JoinMarket instance](#connecting-to-a-local-JoinMarket-instance)
 but before starting Jam (either directory or with docker), create a ssh tunnel